adlnet/xAPI-Spec/xAPI-Communication.md

 * If the "attachment" property of a GET statement is used and is set to <code>false</code>, the LRS MUST NOT include attachment raw data and MUST report application/json.

-* The LRS SHOULD* include a "Last-Modified" header which matches the "Stored" timestamp of the Statement.
+* The LRS SHOULD* include a "Last-Modified" header which matches the "stored" timestamp of the Statement.

 <a name="queryStatementRef" />